gharvhel/hand_gesture_recognition_OpenCV/README.md

 The images are best taken against any solid background color in order to prevent noise and confusion.

-To improve results even further, I recommend taking the pictures against a green background as well as wearing green sleeves such as the picture on the right.
+To improve results even further, I recommend taking the pictures against a green background as well as wearing green sleeves such as the picture above.

 The color green is chosen as it is not similar to any natural skin tone or hair color, therefore it will be easier to pick out the skin tones in later image processing.